defra-design/accessibility/src/resources/content/accessibility-presentations.md

 ## Overview

 This page contains downloadable presentations that you can use or adapt for an introduction to accessibility, how to write statements, or about map accessibility.

+### Status of the presentations

+Most of these presentations have been used at least once by the Defra Accessibility Team, but they are not really fully tested.
+You should regard them all as 'experimental'.
+You can use or adapt them for your own use, or even just use one slide.

 ## Presentation downloads